fauu/Coditra/README.md

 -->
 # Coditra

-> A desktop translator’s companion.
+> A translator’s companion for desktop.
 Select fragments of a text document and
 > quickly look them up in online dictionaries

 Coditra is a locally run web application intended as support in translation of